Harold Hughes: Post-Senate years and retirement

-After he left the Senate, Hughes devoted himself to lay religious work for two foundations based in Washington and also founded a religious retreat at Cedar Point Farms, Maryland.
+After he left the Senate, Hughes devoted himself to lay religious work for two foundations based in Washington and also founded a religious retreat at Cedar Point Farms in Maryland (owned by Hughes himself).
 He had been active in prayer groups while serving in the Senate, and the last few chapters of his autobiography gave this aspect of his life special prominence.
-Hughes partnered with former Nixon Aide Charles Colson in his religious work, and even portrayed himself in the 1978 motion picture, Born Again, starring Dean Jones as Colson.
+Hughes partnered with former Nixon aide Charles Colson in his religious work, and even portrayed himself in the 1978 motion picture Born Again, starring Dean Jones as Colson.
 He also remained a strong advocate for services to chemically dependent people.
+For some years during the 1970s, Hughes served as the president of the Fellowship Foundation (also known informally in Washington as The Family).
+Hughes hosted prayer meetings for The Family at his Cedar Point Farms facility, even hosting President Jimmy Carter there in 1978.

 After his retirement, Hughes served as a consultant to the Senate and the Senate Judiciary Committee for a year.
+He then started the Harold Hughes Foundation and opened the Harold Hughes Centers for Alcoholism and Drug Treatment.

+After some time in Iowa, Hughes considered running in 1982 for governor, but did not due to a residency issue.

+Legacy

+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) created an award named the Senator Harold Hughes Memorial Award in honor of Hughes's work on the Comprehensive Drug Abuse Prevention and Control Act of 1970, which helped to create the NIAAA.

+In 1974, he was awarded Pacem in Terris Peace and Freedom Award.
+This is a Catholic award given for "to honor a person for their achievements in peace and justice, not only in their country but in the world".
+He was awarded for bringing "the message of the Gospel to the cause of equal education, civil rights and opposition to capital punishment."

+Death

-He then started the Harold Hughes foundation and opened the Harold Hughes Center to combat alcoholism.
-After some time in Iowa, Hughes considered running for governor in 1982 but did not.
-Hughes moved to a retirement community in Glendale, Arizona, where he died.
-His remains were returned to Iowa and buried in the Ida Grove cemetery in Ida Grove, Iowa.
+Hughes moved to a retirement community in Glendale, Arizona.
+He died in his sleep in Glendale in 1996, at the age of 74.
+His remains were returned to Iowa and buried in Ida Grove.
+Hughes's first wife, Eva Mercer, died in 2017.
+Hughes's second wife, Julianne, died in 2001 in Winterset, Iowa, aged 57, of cancer.

-Hughes and his first wife, whom he married in 1941, divorced in 1987.
-Six weeks after the divorce, he married his former secretary, Julie Holm, with whom he had been living with for a year after he was separated from his soon to be ex-wife.
-Hughes moved to Arizona and lived in a single-family home with his second wife, while his first wife lived in a one-bedroom apartment in Iowa.
-Hughes and his former wife got into bitter alimony and child support battles in the late 1980s and early 1990s.
-Hughes' former wife claimed that he had completely cut off her annuities and health insurance, while Hughes claimed that he himself did not have money.
-Ultimately, Hughes was ordered to pay back over $10,000 to his former wife, which she successfully collected from his estate.
-Because of the Harold Hughes Center's declining fortunes, Hughes owed approximately $80,000 to creditors in the 1990s.
-Combined with increasing medical expenses and the court-ordered alimony payments, Hughes' debts increased dramatically during his last years, and he died virtually bankrupt.
-Hughes' former wife, who lived comfortably in Iowa, died in 2017.